Our region faces an epidemic of prescription drug abuse.

 Feel stuck in the vicious cycle of drug dependency?

-Learn more about our programs and how Overmountain Recovery can help you.
+Take a few minutes to learn about our programs and how Overmountain Recovery can help you.